derailed-dash/LLMs-Generator/docs/solution-design.md

 - **Exponential Backoff for API Calls:**
   - **Rationale:** The application may make frequent calls to the model in a short amount of time.
 This will lead to [429 errors](https://cloud.google.com/blog/products/ai-machine-learning/learn-how-to-handle-429-resource-exhaustion-errors-in-your-llms).
 We can mitigate with exponential backoff.

+- **No persistence required:** it is expected that the entire flow can be accomplished without any need for external working storage or databases.
+If the workflow exceeds what is possible within model context, we can implement external persistence later.
+E.g. we could implement a simple Firestore database to store content we have gathered, and to build up the summaries, before returning them to the agent.

 ## 6. Workflow
   1. The user runs the `llms-gen` command from the CLI, providing the repository path.